natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 citizens in general.
 This replaces camouflage.

-**Invisibility Trick (Sp)**: At 17th level, the urban ranger can cast *[greater invisibility]* on himself as a wizard of his ranger level as a swift action.
+**Invisibility Trick (Sp)**: At 17th level, the urban ranger can cast *[Greater Invisibility]* on himself as a wizard of his ranger level as a swift action.
 He can use this spell-like ability a number of times per day equal to his Wisdom modifier (minimum 1).
 This ability replaces hide in plain sight.

-Rogue

-# Rogue
+## Rogue

 By their nature, rogues are varied and versatile.
 There are rogues who haunt the city, those who stalk the forest, and those who serve as